 In relation to information security management, AIG Life Limited has been ISO27001 certified since 2012.
-In addition, the company achieved the Cyber Essentials Plus certification during 2018 and has maintained it since then.

 B.5 Internal audit function

 The Board, senior management, Internal Audit, second line functions other than Risk Management, business managers and all colleagues have a shared commitment to maintain and enhance the integrity of the Company's control environment.
 Within the context of the control framework, Internal Audit is an independent risk assessment and assurance function established within the organisation to evaluate, test, and report on the adequacy and effectiveness of management's systems of internal control, providing a third line of defence.